 Below is a painting of what the first church building may have looked like.

 Bakers School, New Sewickley Township

 Located at the intersection of Big Knob Road and Route 989,

 Bakers School was one of thirteen in New Sewickley Township.

 Many members of the OG congregation attended here until

-it was closed and the students were transported to
+it was closed in 1949 and the students were transported to

 Looking back at Unionville